 This may be one of the most important parts of the application because it is the first (and, sometimes, the only) part of the application where the selection committee gets to learn about you in your own words.
 You should take some time on your essay and make sure it conveys the message you want to send.
 It is also a good idea to have more than one person look at it to check for misspellings, typos, confusing sentences, etc. The HSPP Coordinator is available to help you with all stages of your personal essay.

 Some professional programs require students to take a standardized test such as the MCAT, PCAT, or GRE prior to admission.
 In most cases you can submit your application before receiving your scores, but most schools won’t make an admissions decision without them.

-Only students applying to dental, medical, optometry, or physical therapy programs will be eligible to request a committee letter.
-Pre-Physician Assistant, Pre-Pharmacy, and Pre-Occupational Therapy students should solicit individual letters of recommendation from faculty and professionals as required by their application systems and their school(s) of choice.
-All other pre-professional students should check with the HSPP Coordinator before soliciting letters of recommendation
+Only students applying to dental, medical, or optometry schools will be eligible to request a committee letter.
+Pre-Physician Assistant, Pre-Physical Therapy, Pre-Pharmacy, and Pre-Occupational Therapy students should solicit individual letters of recommendation from faculty and professionals as required by their application systems and their school(s) of choice.
+All other pre-professional students should check with the HSPP Coordinator before soliciting letters of recommendation.